 Maarouk is a traditional Syrian recipe that is specially made during the holy month of Ramadan.
-Women in our programmes enjoy cooking Maarouk together because they say their children love this traditional recipe.
+Women love to make it because it is at the request of their children, and every Ramadan it must be made they enjoy learning how to make it because it is a traditional recipe.